farisaziz12/cityjs-workshop-2024/lab-1/README.md

 ### 2. Analyze the Code

 Take some time to review the code in `pages/index.tsx`.
 Pay attention to how transaction data is fetched from the API endpoint `/api/transactions`.

-### 3. Enhance Resilience

-Your primary goal is to modify the application code to handle API request failures gracefully.
-When recovery is not possible, the application should display the existing error message to the user.